Rishi Sunak promises ‘integrity and professionalism’ as he enters Tory race

 “There will be integrity, professionalism and accountability at every level of the government I lead and I will work day in and day out to get the job done.”

-Mr Sunak on Sunday gained the valuable backing of Northern Ireland minister Steve Baker, an influential figure on the Tory right as the former head of backbench Brexiteers.
+Mr Sunak on Sunday gained three more valuable backers in new Home Secretary Grant Shapps, Work and Pensions Secretary Chloe Smith and Northern Ireland minister Steve Baker, an influential figure on the Tory right as the former head of backbench Brexiteers.

+Tory big beast Mr Shapps, who also threw his weight behind Mr Sunak in the last leadership contest against Liz Truss, tweeted that the ex-chancellor would “provide stability and proven economic competence in these challenging times”.

-Mr Baker was scathing in his assessment of what a comeback by Mr Johnson would mean.
+Mr Baker was scathing in his assessment of what a comeback by Mr Johnson, who is mulling a bid to return to the top job just months after being forced out by his own MPs, would mean.

 He told Sky’s Sophy Ridge On Sunday: “Boris would be a guaranteed disaster.